JunaFox/Voxylium/README.md

 # Voxylium

-A voxel engine that uses wgpu.
+A game engine that uses wgpu.